oopsitsacoder/UJect/README.md

 In this example, `impl2` will be automatically injected into the `Impl` instance when `IInterface` is resolved.

 ### Constructor injection
+You can also mark constructor parameters as injectable, and UJect will attempt to fill them in (or throw an exception if it cannot).
 ```
     private class Impl : IInterface
     {
         private readonly IInterface2 impl2;